IMG_20220524_083049_1

 Another reason why you might want to check out one-way fares is that there’s a new refund rule that airlines have interpreted to the disadvantage of passengers, Clark says.

-The U.S. Department of Transportation’s recently enacted law that forces airlines to refund passengers pronto for significantly changed or canceled flights has resulted in an unforeseen consequence for deal-savvy customers.
+The U.S. Department of Transportation’s recently enacted law that forces airlines to refund passengers promptly for significantly changed or canceled flights has resulted in an unforeseen consequence for deal-savvy customers.

 Looking for the Best Deal?
 Search Different Airlines

-Not only do you want to shop for one-way tickets arriving to and departing from your destination but you want to look at several different airlines.
+Not only do you want to shop for one-way tickets arriving at and departing from your destination, but you also want to look at several different airlines.

 “When you shop, it’s going to take you a little bit longer, but the savings can be enormous if you’re a free agent,” Clark says.
 “If you’re not captive to one particular airline [and] you’re looking for the best deals, you’ll want to do your fares one way.”